lethall/DataScience/README.md

 # DataScience
 Experiments and tools to extract useful information from raw data
 ## Agenda
+#### 4/3
+- Virtual environments
+- Ipython
+- Picking a kernel
+- Eclipse timing for Zeke's house
+- Walk-thru of spherical module and notebooks
+- Deeper into Python

 #### 4/2
-- Ipython
 - Review pro/con VSCode and Jupyter
-- Walk-thru of spherical module and notebooks
 - Refine plan/curriculum and daily schedule
-- Deeper into Python

 #### 4/1
 - Discuss article and whether computers are "smart"